Posted on 19 May 2011.

 The Elgin City Council answered that question Wednesday night with a yes, saying pawnshops have tougher regulations, charge lower interest rates than loan stores and could provide people strapped for cash with a viable and safe alternative.

-Posted in alternatives, Illinois, industry0 Comments
+Posted in alternatives, Illinois, industry

-Just popped up
+Just popped up:

 “Many consumers who take out short-term loans are doing so as a last resort to pay their bills and provide for their families.
 It is all too easy for lenders to take advantage of them by raising interest rates and setting very short repayment periods,” said Governor Quinn.
 “It is important that we do everything we can to protect these consumers who are already hurting, by helping to make these loans more affordable.”

-Posted in Illinois, industry0 Comments
+Posted in Illinois, industry

 Governor signed Illinois payday lending bill this afternoon.
 From the story: